'an exceptional girls' choir' The Observer

-The Girls' Choir is semi-independent of the existing student College Choir, singing most services on their own but on occasions with the male voices of the College Choir.
-Members of the choir also receive regular tuition in music theory and reading and in vocal technique.
+The Girls' Choir is semi-independent of the mixed-voice student College Choir, though choristers leaving the choir at age 15 may, by audition, be invited to sing as a full member of the College Choir.
+Members of the Girls' Choir also receive regular tuition in music theory and reading and in vocal technique.
 The ethos of the choir differs from many other choirs of its type.
 St Catharine’s Girls’ Choir is not a school choir; nor is it limited to traditional Church repertoire.
 We are always looking at ways to expand the musical experience and vision of choir members, and this is reflected in the diversity of the choir’s activities.

 In October 2015, Agatha Pethers, our Head Chorister, was named joint BBC Radio 2 Young Chorister of the Year in a final broadcast on Radio 2 from the Church of St Martin-in-the-Fields, London.
 In December of that year, the choir featured on the front cover of Gramophone magazine, to mark its first commercial CD release, Nova!
 Nova! on the Resonus label.
 The choir have featured on two more recordings on Resonus.
 See Recordings Page for details.

 - Monday: 16.30-17.00 Probationers only; 17.00-17.30 Full Choir; 17.30-18.30 Choristers only